National Park Service

 The key energy efficiency measures for the LSR Preserve are: 10.0 kW Photovoltaic system; envelope insulation levels higher than required; low U-factor insulating glazing units; high-performance lighting with occupancy and daylighting controls; high-performance ground-source heat pump; and night flushing ventilation strategy.
 These strategies account for a 84.28 percent reduction in energy use and an annual savings of $2,000/yr (relative to a budget building).

 Individuals can expect to enjoy a naturally lit and healthier (low to no VOC's, no urea-formaldehyde resins) interior space.
-Society gains from the establishment of a visitor center which will educate the public on the benefits of green building and energy conservation.
+Society gains the establishment of a visitor center which will educate the public on the benefits of green building and energy conservation.
 Reduced government spending and the increased investment in the green energy, green materials, and green construction industries will benefit the national economy.
-The environment will benefit from reduced carbon emissions, reduced resource extraction, reduced water consumption, diverted waste materials and the use of recycled materials.Additionally, the LSR Preserve has implemented facilities which will eliminate wastewater generated from the 260 visitors to the site through the use of composting toilets and dry wells.
+The environment will benefit reduced carbon emissions, reduced resource extraction, reduced water consumption, diverted waste materials and the use of recycled materials.Additionally, the LSR Preserve has implemented facilities which will eliminate wastewater generated the 260 visitors to the site through the use of composting toilets and dry wells.

 The LSR Preserve will affect the NPS, and potentially other branches of government, by establishing a precedent for future development.
 This precedent will show that future construction of government buildings can incorporate cutting-edge, energy-saving features while working within the parameters of established budgets/pro-formas.

 Individuals will learn the benefits and ease of implementating energy saving features into new/existing buildings.
 The establishment of a model for future public development will serve society for years to come.
 By establishing a baseline for energy reduction which can be imposed on other government buildings, the government's impact on the environment will be reduced.